1. Why focus on doctors?

 4. Are current visa holders still affected, even though they are exempt from the new executive order?

 Yes, even people from the targeted countries who already have visas in the United States may be impacted.
-The Cleveland Clinic and the Mayo Clinic, for example, are among the largest sponsors of H1-B visas in America (source, via Peter Kahn).
+The Cleveland Clinic and the Mayo Clinic, for example, are among the largest sponsors of H1-B visas in America (source).
+In 2016, applicants for H-1B visas represented 1.4% of the active physician workforce (Kahn and Gardin, JAMA 2017).
 Visas act as a document granting permission to enter the United States.
 But according to the reciprocity table for US H1-B visas, visa durations are very short for citizens of the targeted countries.
 Visas for citizens of Iran, Somalia, Sudan and Syria last for only 3 months with a single entry.
 Visa for citizens of Libya and Yemen last 12 months with multiple entries.
 Many current visa holders therefore have to reapply any time they leave the country, and may have difficulty in renewing their visas if they are granted visas at all.

 The new Executive Order contains a lengthy list of people who may be eligible for exceptions from the visa ban from targeted countries, including those previously admitted to the United States for “a continuous period of work, study, or other long-term activity”; those with “significant business or professional obligations”; and those seeking to visit or live with family.
 At this time it is not known how this will be implemented and or how difficult it will be to qualify for the exceptions.
 Given the current uncertainty about being let back into the country where they live and work, many citizens of countries targeted by the visa ban are being advised to or choosing not to take the risk of leaving the United States.